 When exploring a set of data like this, one can start by looking for trends and associations between quantities, always remembering that, as the saying goes, "correlation does not imply causation."
 Let's pick two columns and make a scatterplot.
 We'll plot motor vehicle thefts versus larcenies, dividing each quantity by the county population, in order to plot rates rather than raw counts.
 We'll make the data points transparent, by using a color specification with an alpha channel, to create a higher visual density in regions where many data points overlap.
-The simple script that does all this is

 '''

+unset key

 set datafile sep tab

 set xlab "Motor vehicle theft rate"

 set ylab "Larceny rate"

 plot "census.dat" u ($4/$7):($2/$7) pt 7 lc "#e0ff00ff"

 '''